Thursday, August 27, 2020

 "Murals" of another type:

-A sign by some photos on the AT&T building described "a complete telephone man" from 1911 as being "mobile, mechanized and well-equipped."
-He carried phones on his back, on his chest and on his bike as well as tools around his waist.
+A sign by some photos on the AT&T building described "a complete telephone man" from 1911 as being "mobile, mechanized, and well-equipped."
+He carried phones on his back and chest, and on his bike, as well as tools around his waist.

-I don't know if the chain-link fence had been put up because of concerns about the site being a potential target for protesters or because of work going on at the Governor's Mansion.
+I don't know whether the chain-link fence was put up because of concerns that the site could be a target for protesters or because of work at the Governor's Mansion.
 Whatever the reason, the fence looked cheap and tacky to me.

 Pretty colorful mural by the Avis car rental lot, don't you think?!